svenvc/ston/ston-spec.md

 ByteArrays, used for opaque binary data, are represented with a singleton list containing the case independent hex representation.

     ByteArray [ 'efbbbf' ]

+### Bag

+Bags are represented by a map containing element/occurrences pairs.
+This more abstract representation hides the concrete implementation, is shorted and easier for humans to read and write and indicates the unordered nature of Bags.

+    Bag { #a : 2, #b : 3 }

 ### Point